Sports Coach Logo Sports Coach Training Principles Fitness Components

 • Develop a finishing kick in races by improving leg speed and running posture by mastering sprint drill techniques.

-• Learn to look forward to races with confidence and not let nervousness detract from performance or enjoyment.
+• Learn to look forward to races confidently and not let nervousness detract from performance or enjoyment.

 • Learn the flop